a3f/r3k.vhdl/README.md

 ## BIOS

-`bios/` contains a simple BIOS that runs a command interpreter on the UART.
+`bios/` contains a simple MIPS BIOS that runs a command interpreter on the UART.
+By default `make` is invoked with `SYS=malta`, which additionally spawns a window for VGA output.

 ## MIPS Emulator